pmalirz/pmalirz.github.io/content/about.md

 praktyk Clean Code i DevOps.
 Dążę do budowania otwartych zespołów oraz niszczenia granic silosów poprzez otwartą współpracę i komunikację.

-> _"Any intelligent fool can make things bigger and more complex...
-It takes a touch of genius - and a lot of courage to move in the opposite direction."_ - E. F. Schumacher
+> Any intelligent fool can make things bigger and more complex...
+It takes a touch of genius - and a lot of courage to move in the opposite direction. - E. F. Schumacher

 {{< figure src="/img/Przemek-Malirz-View.jpg" class="flex max-w-xs" >}}